God’s LOVE and HATE in one incredible act

 With this understanding, the paradox is resolved.
 God is just, and His justification applies to those who accept His free gift of grace, the righteousness of Christ by means of the cross.

 In closing this post, let me draw attention to another paradox, the cross itself.
 Believers look fondly on the symbol of the cross since it represents the grace of God for their salvation.
 However, have you considered the cross from the view of Christ?
 Where we see the cross as God’s undiluted grace, Christ saw it as God’s undiluted wrath.
 Christ bore the full brunt of God’s wrath as He took upon Himself the sins of the world.
-For us, the cross shows the pure love of God, but Christ saw the cross as the unconditional hatred and disdain of God.
+For us, the cross shows the pure love of God, but Christ saw the cross as the unconditional hatred and disdain of God for sin.
 The cross represents God’s forgiveness to us, but Christ received God’s righteous punishment.

 Can you see the paradox?
 The cross is a powerful symbol of both the righteousness of God, requiring the sentence of death for sin, but also the grace of God to give life to those who trust in Christ.
 The cross is our salvation, but it required a sacrifice of the highest degree as payment.